srest2021/atclean/README.md

 - `-c` or `--controls_cut`: apply control light curve cut
 - `-g` or `--averaging`: average the light curve, cut bad days, and save as new file
 	- `-m` or `--mjd_bin_size`: set MJD bin size in days
-- `-p` or `--plot`: saves a PDF file of plots depicting the SN light curve, control light curves if necessary, and which measurements are flagged in each cut
+- `-p` or `--plot` (**CURRENTLY NOT FUNCTIONAL**): saves a PDF file of plots depicting the SN light curve, control light curves if necessary, and which measurements are flagged in each cut
 	- You can use the arguments `--xlim_lower`, `--xlim_upper`, `--ylim_lower`, and `--ylim_upper` to set the x and y axis limits of the plots manually.
 - `-f ` or `--cfg_filename`: provide a different config file filename (default is `settings.ini`)
 - `-o` or `--overwirte`: overwrite existing light curves with the same filename